- May 19, 2020

 In fact, the U.S. Department of Health and Human Services Office for Civil Rights (OCR) in the first week of February had published a bulletin saying how the HIPAA Privacy Rule comes into play with the Coronavirus outbreak and other public health emergencies.

-Even being in a public health emergency, the requirements of HIPAA still applies.
-As a public health emergency exists, it does not mean that covered entities can freely disclose PHI (protected health information) for other purposes.
+Even being in a public health emergency, the requirements of HIPAA still apply.
+These guidelines are extremely important to adhere to, which is why it can be such a big deal for healthcare companies to provide HIPAA Training to their employees.
+Even though a public health emergency exists, it does not mean that covered entities can freely disclose PHI (protected health information) for other purposes.
 However, exceptions are there too in a public health emergency, as HIPAA permits covered entities to disclose PHI (protected health information) without a patient’s authorization in:

 • Foreign government authorities (at the direction of public health authorities);